versionone/api-docs-staging/src/markdown-pages/webhookSubscription/index.md

 ## Event Types

-VersionOne keeps track of any time an Asset is created, updated or operated upon as well as any time an addition, removal, and update to any Attribute is made.
+VersionOne keeps track of any time an Asset is created, updated or operated upon, as well as any time an addition, removal, and update to any Attribute is made.
 This allows use to create powerful webhook events modeled around the Assets and their Attributes.
 Each event has a `type` from one of the following:

 * AssetCreated,
 * AssetUpdated,